9413d5ff2a0b4f237a264010b65350e7/TAG/PHB33/README.md

 "When The Doves Cry" is about [the massacre of my lifelong church, Mount Calvary Baptist Church](/POW/MCBC) but can be for any of the churches theyve attacked since to cover it up.
 The first speaker is a parent talking to their children, the kiss is between siblings as one is being pulled away to be murdered.

 The song "1999" is not about a year, 1999 is a body count comprised of people killed in churches by the CIA during TAG, and the party is the attitude by those working in the cover-up operation which entails killing mourners at announced funerals in the previously massacred churches.
+(See the list of churches in [TAG](/)).

 Prince Rogers Nelson is my cousin.